John Addison Porter: Academic life

 Porter was born in Catskill, New York.

 Porter graduated from Yale College in 1842.
-At Yale, he, along with William Kingsley, publisher of The New Englander, and eleven others, founded the senior or secret society Scroll and Key and incorporated the Kingsley Trust Association in 1841.
+At Yale, he, along with William C. Kingsley, publisher of The New Englander, and eleven others, founded the senior or secret society Scroll and Key and incorporated the Kingsley Trust Association in 1841.

 He and moved to Philadelphia for further study.
 In 1844 he became a professor at Delaware College and remained there until 1847 when he moved to Germany to study at the University of Giessen under Justus von Liebig.

 In 1850 he returned to the United States and became a professor at Brown University.
 He left in 1852 to take the place of the retiring Professor John Pitkin Norton at Sheffield Scientific School (then Yale Scientific School).
 He was the Professor of Analytical and Agricultural Chemistry from 1852 to 1856, and Professor of Organic Chemistry from 1856 to 1864.
 He remained at Yale until he had to resign for health reasons in 1864, two years before his death in New Haven.
 In 1872 the Kingsley Trust endowed at Yale a prize in his honor to be given annually.